-All authors and co-authors are required to disclose any potential conflict of interest when submitting their article (e.g. employment, consulting fees, research contracts, stock ownership, patent licences, honoraria, advisory affiliations, etc.).
-If the article is subsequently accepted for publication, this information should be included in an acknowledgments section.
+All authors and co-authors are required to disclose any potential conflicts of interest when submitting their article.
+Any conflicts of interest should be included in an acknowledgements section.

 It is difficult to specify the threshold at which a financial or other interest becomes significant.
 Two practical guidelines are:

 to declare any competing interests that could embarrass you were they to become publicly known after your work was published;